lampkicking/charm-ntp/README.md

 On machines which do have outbound NTP access to the Internet:

-    juju deploy ubuntu --num-units=4
+    juju deploy cs:ubuntu --num-units=4
-    juju deploy ntp ntp-stratum2
+    juju deploy cs:ntp ntp-stratum2
     juju add-relation ubuntu ntp-stratum2

-In other juju environments which do not have outbound NTP access:
+On other juju units which do not have outbound NTP access:

     juju deploy my-service
-    juju deploy ntp ntp-stratum3
+    juju deploy cs:ntp ntp-stratum3
     juju add-relation my-service ntp-stratum3
     juju add-relation ntp-stratum2 ntp-stratum3
     juju set ntp source="" peers="" pools=""